pagkly/Zed/Investopedia3/Market-On-Close (MOC) Order Definition.md

 Market-On-Close (MOC) Order Definition
 ## What Is a Market-on-Close (MOC) Order?

-A market-on-close (MOC) order is a [non-limit market order](https://www.investopedia.com/investing/basics-trading-stock-know-your-orders/), which [traders](https://www.investopedia.com/terms/t/trader.asp) execute as near to the closing price as they can—either exactly at, or slightly after the market close.
+A market-on-close (MOC) order is a [[non-limit market order]](https://www.investopedia.com/investing/basics-trading-stock-know-your-orders/), which [[traders]](https://www.investopedia.com/terms/t/trader.asp) execute as near to the closing price as they can—either exactly at, or slightly after the market close.
 The purpose of a MOC order is to get the last available price of that trading day.
 MOC orders are not available in all markets or from all brokers.

-On the [New York Stock Exchange (NYSE)](https://www.investopedia.com/terms/n/nyse.asp), for example, traders must submit a MOC order by 3:45 p.m.
-EST, and on the [Nasdaq](https://www.investopedia.com/terms/n/nasdaq.asp), they must submit a MOC order by 3:50 p.m.
+On the [[New York Stock Exchange (NYSE)]](https://www.investopedia.com/terms/n/nyse.asp), for example, traders must submit a MOC order by 3:45 p.m.
+EST, and on the [[Nasdaq]](https://www.investopedia.com/terms/n/nasdaq.asp), they must submit a MOC order by 3:50 p.m.
 EST, as both exchanges close at 4:00 p.m.
 EST. After those times, neither exchange allows traders to modify or cancel MOC orders.

 ### Key Takeaways